cloudtrailblaze/aws-bootcamp-cruddur-2023/journal/week0.md

 ### Install AWS CLI & Verify it's working
 ---
-I admit, intitally I struggled with the installation process but was able to stick with it this is what I did on my local machine:
+I admit, initially I struggled with the installation process but was able to stick with it this is what I did on my local machine:
 1. download the zip file
 2. unpacked the zip file
 3. installed AWSCLI